 Geographic segmentation seeks to answer two questions:

-These are the critical points marketers try to discern when collecting geographic survey data from their customers.
+These are the critical points marketers try to discern when collecting geographic marketing survey data from their customers.
 By gathering information about select variables, marketers can develop clear insights into what geographic factors motivate their customer’s behavior.

 Geographic marketing data can be used to make several inferences about a customer’s shopping habits.
 When researchers look at obtaining geographic marketing data, they may choose to gather any combination of the following variables: